What is meant by Content Strategy?

 Examples include brands you follow in social media.
 The more successful brands gain large numbers of followers that are more engaged (through likes, shares, and comments) because they publish content their customers enjoy.
 The content may be things that make you laugh, that entertain you, inform you or make you feel good about yourself.
 And, in among that enjoyable content may be occasional offers or new products to check out.

 Other examples include companies that publish blogs on topics that interest their audience.
-In fact, you’re reading this blog because you found it either on the Cm2 Media website or one of our social channels and you saw potential value in learning more about what content strategy is and what it might be able to do for you.
+In fact, you’re reading this blog because you found it either on the Cm2 Media website or one of our social channels and you saw potential value in learning more about what a strategy is and what it might be able to do for you.
 If you find the article helpful and learn something from it, you may think Cm2 Media knows their stuff and be willing to consider hiring them or recommending them to others.
 That’s the value exchange.
 (Marshall McLuhan would be proud).

-Considerations in determining your content strategy
+Considerations in determining your strategy

 - Define your goals. – Are you looking to increase brand awareness, generate leads, convert users, change perceptions or improve search ranking results?
 Once you have clearly defined your goals, you need to determine if a content strategy is the right solution and, if so, what is the right type of strategy to pursue.

 - Who is your target audience? – Who are the people you want to elicit a response from?
 What do you know about them?
 What kind of content or information is important to them?
-This is important to define the type of content your audience will find useful as well as where to publish it so they can find it
+This is important to define the type of information your audience will find useful as well as where to publish it so they can find it

 - What problem can you solve for your audience(s)? – Ideally, your product or service solves a problem your audience has.
 Similarly, your content should offer insights or knowledge your audience can use that relates to the category in which you work.